khealy/khealy.github.io/portfolio/restaurant/index.md

 - American (6)

 Prices range from $5 (Edamame) to $19.95 (Shrimp Scampi), with an average menu item price of $13.29.
 Italian is the highest-priced category on average ($16.75), followed by Asian ($13.48).

-## Assignment
-The fictional Taste of the World Café, a restaurant serving international cuisine, debuted a new menu at the beginning of the year.
-The business owner wants to get an understanding of how the new menu items are doing with customers: what's doing well and what's not, and what the top customers like best.

 ## Data Analysis
 The data I've received is in a MySQL database, and consists of 2 tables: